Sal-Romano/4d.qbo/README.md

 # 4D EMR <> QuickBooks Online Integration Sync

-This project provides a sync bridge between a specific 4D EMR instance and a QuickBooks Online account for automated invoice management and financial synchronization. **It is designed for a single company's use, not as a multi-tenant SaaS solution.**
+This project provides a sync bridge between a specific 4D EMR instance and a QuickBooks Online account for automated invoice management and financial synchronization. **It is designed for a single company's use, not as a multi-tenant SaaS solution.** ... yet

 ## Overview